Munira12345/portfolio/README.md

 - Bachelors, Computer Science | Riara University (_July 2024_)
 - Diploma, Highschool | The Maryhill Girls Highschool (_Nov 2018_)

+##  Certifications
+-	Artificial Intelligence for Practitioners by Ed Cast (2024)
+-	Software Engineering for Professionals by Ed Cast (2024)
+-	Agile development for Practitioners by Skillsoft Precipio (2024)
+-	Cloud Computing for Professionals by Ed Cast (2024)

 ## Work Experience
 **Android developer Intern @ Safaricom PLC (_April 2024 - Oct 2024_)**
 •	Contributed to backend API design and integration, collaborating with the product team to address customer needs effectively.